OWASP/Top10/2017/en/0xa2-broken-authentication.md

 * Implement weak-password checks, such as testing new or changed passwords against a list of the [top 10000 worst passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords).
 * Align password length, complexity and rotation policies with [NIST 800-63 B's guidelines in section 5.1.1 for Memorized Secrets](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecret) or other modern, evidence based password policies.
 * Ensure registration, credential recovery, and API pathways are hardened against account enumeration attacks by using the same messages for all outcomes.
 * Limit or increasingly delay failed login attempts.
-Log all failures and alert administrators when credential stuffing, brute force, other attacks are detected.
+Log all failures and alert administrators when credential stuffing, brute force, or other attacks are detected.
 * Use a server-side, secure, built-in session manager that generates a new random session ID with high entropy after login.
 Session IDs should not be in the URL, be securely stored and invalidated after logout, idle, and absolute timeouts.

 ## Example Attack Scenarios